Performance Bounds for Grouped Incoherent Measurements in Compressive Sensing: Simulations

 We generate discrete signals $s$ of length $N=1100$ and sparsity $|T|=5\% \cdot N$, sparse in the frequency domain, generated as a product of an orthonormal Fourier basis of size $N\times N$ and a sparse coefficient vector $\underline{c}$ with values of non-zero entries distributed uniformly: $\sim \mathcal{U}(-1,1)$.
 We evaluate two different configurations for the grouped incoherent measurements: \begin{itemize} \item $G^1$: 100 groups of size 11 were constructed such that the first sample of each of the groups was chosen out of the first 100 samples of $s$: $\{s[1],\ldots,s[n]\}$, and the remaining 10 samples for each group were shifted with respect to the first sample by multiples of 100.
 More specifically, $G^1_i=\{i,i+100,i+200,\ldots,i+1000\}$.
 This configuration appears in the interference-robust compressive wideband receiver application.
 The first sample corresponds to a random zero-crossing of a modulated interferer.
 Additional samples correspond to subsequent zero-crossings of the interferer's carrier. \item$G^2$: 100 groups of size 11 were constructed such that each group contained 11 consecutive, adjacent samples.
 More specifically, $G^2_i=\{s[i+(i-1)\cdot11]:s[i\cdot 11]\}$.
 Such configuration assumes that the samples are taken in sequential bursts. \end{itemize}

+These configurations correspond to different partitioning of the measurement domain into nonoverlapping groups, which is equivalent to partitioning of rows of the transformation matrix $A=V^HU$ into nonoverlapping groups, as visualized in the left part of Figure \ref{grouping_strategies}.

 Figure~\ref{Fig1} shows the relation between the penalty factor $\gamma(A,T,G)$ from \reqn{gamma} and the ratio between the number $M$ of samples required for successful recovery for the two described group structures and the number of samples $M_0$ required for successful recovery for random sampling.
 The values shown are the minimal number of measurements needed to obtain normalized recovery error $NRE = \| s- \hat{s}\| /\|s\| < 0.001$ for $99$ out of $100$ draws of the measurement groups (uniformly at random) and the values of the Fourier coefficients (from $\mathcal{U}[-1,1])$.\footnote{Throughout this section, the SPGL1 solver \cite{spgl1, spgl1_b} was used for recovery, while the CVX optimization package \cite{cvx} was used to solve a semidefinite program \cite{Tropp2009} for Pietsch factorization of the matrices $(\overline{A_{G_iT}})^H$ and subsequent calculation of the penalty factors $\gamma(A,T,G)$.} Each point of the scatter plots corresponds to a fixed signal support.
 We consider three different classes of signal supports: for the first two classes, the positions of the non-zero Fourier coefficients are chosen uniformly at random within a sub-band built out of two and four $5\%$-wide channels, respectively, positioned uniformly at random within the entire frequency band; we then compare their performance against the baseline of signals with unrestricted sparse supports.
 Figure~\ref{Fig1} shows that for the first two classes $\gamma$ was a good performance indicator; in contrast, for the last class the values of $\gamma$ misleadingly suggest that both group structures perform equally well.
+This is indicative of the potential looseness of the bound provided by Theorem~\ref{theorem_1}.
+We believe that such looseness is characteristic of guarantees that rely on worst-case metrics, such as the coherence $\mu(A)$ and our metric $\gamma(A,T,G)$, and is compounded by the looseness in the estimate of $\gamma(A,T,G)$ obtained via Theorem~\ref{theorem_3} (of up to $1/\sqrt{\pi/2} \approx 21\%$).